robusta-dev/robusta/docs/user-guide/alert-manager.rst

 kube-prometheus-stack and Prometheus Operator
 ------------------------------------------------

-If you installed kube-prometheus-stack or Prometheus Operator **by yourself** (not via Robusta) then tell AlertManager about Robusta using a `manually-managed secret <https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/alerting.md#using-a-kubernetes-secret>`_.
+If you installed kube-prometheus-stack or the Prometheus Operator **by yourself** (not via Robusta) then tell AlertManager about Robusta using a `manually-managed secret <https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/alerting.md#using-a-kubernetes-secret>`_.

-Copy the config :ref:`above <General Instructions>` and place it in the appropriate secret.
+The Prometheus Operator will pass this secret to AlertManager, which will then push alerts to Robusta by webhook.

-The Prometheus Operator will pass this secret to AlertManager.
-AlertManager will then push alerts to Robusta by webhook.
+To configure the secret, copy the configuration :ref:`here <General Instructions>` and place it in the appropriate secret.

 .. admonition:: Why use a secret instead of editing AlertManagerConfig?